life-itself/lifeitself.org/content/blog/2018/03/18/kibbuddhism.md

 Like the Kibbutz there is a pioneering spirit both in ethos and in concretely realizing a utopian vision.

-In the case of the Kibbutz, this vision was centered around Zionism, while for Art / Earth / Tech our focus is more on creating a radically wiser, weller world.

 In the case of Kibbutz that vision was centered around Zionism and socialism, whilst for Art / Earth / Tech our focus is more on pragmatic utopianism and creating a radically wiser, weller world.

 In summary, the Kibbutz part is about wanting to create intentional communities with a pragmatic, pioneering spirit that are connected to a utopian ["big vision"](/big-vision/).